keras-team/governance/rfcs/20200928-keras-cv-single-stage-2d-object-detection.md

         representing any similarity metric.

     Returns:
-      A integer tensor of shape [N] with corresponding match indices for each of M columns, for positive match, the match result will be the corresponding row index, for negative match, the match will be `negative_value`, for ignored match, the match result will be `ignore_value`.
+      matched_indices: A integer tensor of shape [N] with corresponding match indices for each of M columns, the value represent the column index that argmax match in the matrix.
+      matched_indicators: A integer tensor of shape [N] or [B, N].
+For positive match, the match result will be the `positive_value`, for negative match, the match will be `negative_value`, for ignored match, the match result will be `ignore_value`.
     """
 ```